petergalvin-cyber/Milestone3_KeyNote/README.md

 # Milestone 3 : Orator Library
 This application creates a site that promotes and sells high profile Keynote speakers for various corporate events.
 The application reads, updates, creates and deletes Keynote speaker information that is populated in a MongoDB database.
-The high profile orators will entice the user and encourage them to reserve an speaker.
+The high profile orators will entice the user and encourage them to reserve a speaker.

 The user can search for Keynote speakers under the following categories:
 1. Business & Management